kube-object-storage/lib-bucket-provisioner/hack/README.md

 ###### `./hack/go.sh vet`

-Runs `go vet` all non-generated code under `./pkg/...`.
+Runs `go vet` against all non-generated code under `./pkg/...`.
 This is a workaround for known issues with generated Kubernetes code.

 ###### `./hack/go.sh test`